trecakov/rhcsa9/study_notes/exam_notes_per_objective.md

 	- `tuned-adm profile virtual-guest` - changes active profile to virtual-guest
 	- `tuned-adm profile virtual-guest powersave` - changes active profile to multiprofile virtual-guest and powersave

-	To configure dynamic tuning profile:
+	To configure the dynamic tuning profile:
 	1. change a dynamic_tuning value to 1 in /etc/tuned/tuned-main.conf
 	2. restart the tuned service